Northfleet: Cable works

 Henley's cable works, now AEI, occupied land once used by Rosherville Gardens and was a significant employer.
 PLUTO pipeline was built there.

 AEI Cables closed in 2005 and Henley moved in 2006.
 The Henley works were completely demolished by 2010.
 The area is being redeveloped by Keepmoat Homes as Cable Wharf.

+Redevelopment

+In 2022, a £1.3 billion redevelopment, Northfleet Harbourside, was proposed by Northfleet Central 1 Limited, potentially creating a retail destination (225,000 sq ft of shops, restaurants, bars and cafés), 3,500 new homes and a new 8,000-seat stadium for Ebbsfleet United.
+However, the proposal was called in by the Ministry for Housing, Communities and Local Government in February 2025 and, in August 2026, following a public enquiry, planning permission for the development was refused over fears it might expose 7,000 future residents to "highly toxic lead poisoning", among other issues, including impacts on a Thamesside materials wharf and a thriving industrial estate.

 Transport

 Rail

 Northfleet railway station opened in 1849 as part of an extension of the North Kent Line from Gravesend to London and runs services operated by Southeastern and Thameslink.
 Southeastern trains run to Gravesend and London Charing Cross, and Thameslink ones to Rainham and Luton.

 Gravesend railway station is closer to much of Northfleet's residential area than its own station and Access For All is available there and not at Northfleet.

 Ebbsfleet International railway station on the High Speed 1 line is located less than a mile from Northfleet.
 It is served by Eurostar and Southeastern trains, both running to and from London St Pancras.

 Ebbsfleet International has poor pedestrian connections to Northfleet station and although its domestic passenger entrance is within a quarter of a mile, the walking distance between the two is greater.